 LOCATION: PHILADELPHIA, PENNSYLVANIA

-ROLE: TEXT WRITER
+ROLE: WRITER

 DESIGN: THE FRANKLIN INSTITUTE